70% of people over the age of 65 will require some form of long-term care and support later in life, according to LongTermCare.gov.

 - Works with different carriers

 California Long Term Care Insurance Services, also known as CLTC Insurance Services, is an independent insurance brokerage that specializes in selling long-term care insurance and related products in the state of California.
+Since CLTC’s services are limited to one state, it did not make our main list.

 Long-Term Care Insurance Guide